jckras/livestream/README.md

 Navigate to the **Config** tab of your robot’s page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and click **Create component**.
-Select the `camera` type, then select the `julie:camera:youtubeStream` model.
+Select the `camera` type, then select the `julie:camera:youtube-stream` model.
 Enter a name for your camera and click **Create**.

 To use this custom Viam Camera component, the following configuration is required: